 We heavily weight our executives' total compensation to "at-risk" pay.
-We believe focusing heavily on at-risk pay for our executives' helps to properly focus our executives' decisions, resources, and commitment to enterprise imperatives to advance the goals of the organization.
+We believe focusing heavily on at-risk pay for our executives helps to properly focus our executives' decisions, resources, and commitment to enterprise imperatives to advance the goals of the organization.

-What We Do Pay for Performance.
-We link pay to performance by generally heavily weighting total executive compensation to at-risk pay.
+What We Do executive compensation to at-risk pay.
 Thoughtful Analysis of Compensation Program.
 Our Compensation Committee reviews our compensation philosophy and strategy on an annual basis.
 Our Compensation Committee's independent advisor provides information and data regarding competitive practices and pay levels, which is considered by the Compensation Committee prior to making compensation-related decisions.
 Thorough Compensation Risk Assessment.
-Our Compensation Committee conducts an annual assessment of our compensation programs to promote prudent risk management.
+Our Compensation Committee conducts a annual assessment of our compensation programs to promote prudent risk management.
 Compensation Committee Independence and Experience.
 Our Compensation Committee is comprised solely of independent directors who have extensive relevant experience.
 Independent Compensation Consultant.
 Our Compensation Committee selects and engages its own independent advisor.
 Conduct an Annual Say-on-Pay Vote.
-Beginning this year, we will hold an annual say-on-pay vote and are committed to taking the views of our stockholders into consideration program. × No hedging or pledging in company securities × No change in control excise tax gross-ups What We Don't Do No backdating or repricing of stock options; no discounted stock options × No pension or nonqualified deferred compensation
+Beginning this year, we will hold an annual say on-pay vote and are committed to taking the views of our stockholders into consideration when evaluating and making changes to our compensation program.
+What We Don't Do No hedging or pledging in company securities No change in control excise tax gross-ups what we Don't Do No backdating or repricing of stock options; no discounted stock options No pension or nonqualified deferred compensation